SAP/fsm-shell/README.md

     }
     ```

-  REQUIRE_CONTEXT will first return the response payload, then trigger inidivual ViewState object as describe in the ViewState section, and then return a REQUIRE_CONTEXT_DONE event to eventually release your UI.
+  REQUIRE_CONTEXT will first return the response payload, then trigger individual ViewState object as describe in the ViewState section.

 - #### V1.GET_PERMISSIONS
   Request permissions for specified object from the shell